anniehedgpeth/anniehedgpeth.github.io/_drafts/2017-06-21-azure-vm-from-custom-image-in-terraform.md

 ### vhd_uri
 Since this example does not have us using managed disks, we're going to have to put our new vhd into our existing storage account.
 Therefore, the `storage_account_name` variable that you see there is for the *existing* storage account in which your image's vhd resides (the one we used for the `image_uri`).

 And that's it!
-If you want to create a vm with managed disks, you can figure it out from here with the information I gave you.
-If not, check out these other examples:
+If you want to create a VM with managed disks, it's not too different, but I'll show you after that issue gets resolved.
+You can also check out these other examples of creating VMs from images:

 - [VM on a New Storage Account from a Custom Image](https://github.com/hashicorp/terraform/tree/master/examples/azure-vm-custom-image-new-storage-account)
 - [Simple Linux with Managed Disks](https://github.com/hashicorp/terraform/tree/master/examples/azure-vm-simple-linux-managed-disk)